Gambling and Addictions Research Centre

 Introduction and General Overview

-The Gambling and Addictions Research Centre brings together research that improves New Zealander's understanding of how gambling and addictions affect society, and enhances policy and professional practice.
+The Gambling and Addictions Research Centre brings together research that improves New Zealanders' understanding of how gambling and addictions affect society, and enhances policy and professional practice.
 It was established in 2003 within the National Institute for Public Health and Mental Health Research.
 However, Auckland University of Technology has been significantly involved in gambling research since 1991.

-As part of this work, collaborative links have been, and are being, developed and strengthened with other academic institutions (within New Zealand and internationally), government, non-government organisations, the gambling industry and gambling service providers.
+As part of this work, collaborative links have been, and are being, developed and strengthened with other academic institutions (within New Zealand and internationally), government, non-government organisations, and other major stakeholders.
 All information and research findings are widely disseminated to inform policy development, health care providers, health professionals, students, policymakers and the wider community.